nus-cs2103-AY2021S1/tp/docs/DeveloperGuide.md

 With `addToHistory(String command)`, `previousCommand()`, `nextCommand()` and `currentCommand()` implemented, a simple `setOnKeyPressed` under `CommandBox` class which checks for user's input of arrow up (which calls previousCommand()) and arrow down (which calls nextCommand()) would suffice for GUI implementation.

+### Find Command
+We have modified the `find` command to be able to search for `NAME`, `SUPPLIER` and `TAGS` for items.
+Similarly, for deliveries, it is also possible to search using the `DELIVERYNAME`, `PHONE`, `ADDRESS` or `ORDER`.

+By using `ArgumentMultimap`, we are able to record the searching criteria together with the prefixes.
+We will then pass this criteria along with the prefix to create an `ItemContainsKeywordsPredicate` object which implements `Predicate<Item>`.
+The predicate is then passed to the `InventoryModel#UpdateItemListFilter` which will then be used to set the predicate on the existing filteredlist.

 ### \[Proposed\] Undo/redo feature